Siddharth-Singh-2004/siddharth-singh-2004/README.md

 ### Hi there 👋

-🔭 I am a sophomore at IIT Dharwad pursuing my undergraduate degree, B.Tech in Computer Science & Engineering.
+🔭 I am a sophomore at the Indian Institute of Technology (IIT) at Dharwad pursuing my undergraduate B.Tech degree in Computer Science & Engineering.

 🌱 Interested in all things AI and its real life applications.